-According to Table \ref{tab:analysis1}, we observe that across all three time points (Day 7, Day 14, and Day 28), the estimated win ratios for hydroxychloroquine versus placebo from five proposed methods carry magnitude larger than 1, with their 95\% confidence intervals consistently including the null, indicating no statistically significant treatment effect on patient outcomes.
-The direction and statistical conclusions when win difference is reported are the same.
+According to Table \ref{tab:analysis1}, we observe that across all three time points (Day 7, Day 14, and Day 28), the estimated win ratios for hydroxychloroquine versus placebo from the five proposed methods carry magnitudes larger than 1, with 95\% confidence intervals consistently including the null, indicating no statistically significant treatment effect on the pairwise-comparison scale.
+The direction and statistical conclusions when the win difference is reported are the same.
 Both estimated WR and WD conclusions are consistent with the original analysis in \citet{self2020effect}.
 To interpret the results, we consider the AOW estimates for the outcome at Day 7 as an example.
-Under this approach, the win ratio comparing hydroxychloroquine to placebo was 1.066 (95\% CI: 0.855–1.278), indicating that the probability of a more favorable outcome for a randomly selected hydroxychloroquine-treated patient compared to a placebo patient was 6.6\% higher than the reverse.
-Similarly, the win difference comparing hydroxychloroquine to placebo was 0.026 (95\% CI: -0.055–0.108), indicating that the probability of a more favorable outcome for a randomly selected hydroxychloroquine-treated patient exceeded that for a placebo patient by 2.6 percentage points.
+Under this approach, the WR comparing hydroxychloroquine to placebo was 1.066 (95\% CI: 0.855–1.278), indicating that the probability of a more favorable outcome for a randomly selected hydroxychloroquine-treated patient compared to a placebo patient was 6.6\% higher than the reverse.
+Similarly, the WD comparing hydroxychloroquine to placebo was 0.026 (95\% CI: -0.055–0.108), indicating that the probability of a more favorable outcome for a randomly selected hydroxychloroquine-treated patient exceeded that for a placebo patient by 2.6 percentage points.
 Finally, comparing across methods, the point estimates are generally similar regardless of whether baseline covariate adjustment is used.
-However, the standard error estimates after covariate adjustment can be smaller.
+However, the standard error estimates after covariate adjustment are typically smaller.
 For example, when estimating the WR for the Day 14 outcome, covariate-adjusted weighting estimators (IPW and OW) and augmented weighting estimators (AIPW and AOW) achieve over 30\% variance reduction (34.4\%, 33.3\%, 34.1\% and 33.5\%, respectively) compared with unadjusted estimators.
 Overall, we find that the amount of variance reduction is relatively consistent across the weighting and augmented weighting estimators, suggesting that including an additional ordinal outcome regression beyond weighting, in this example, does not further reduce the variance of the WR and WD estimators.